My Priorities

 See Doug's bond & budget record →Community Character

 Prosper isn't just another suburb.
-We have a character worth preserving—Friday night football at Children's Health Stadium, the "Small Town, Big Heart" spirit, downtown festivals, and neighbors who still wave from their driveways.
+We have a character worth preserving—Friday night football at Children's Health Stadium, the 'Small Town, Big Heart' spirit, downtown festivals, and neighbors who still wave from their driveways.
 Every zoning decision, every development approval, should strengthen what makes Prosper special—not dilute it.

-Hear from your neighbors →Strategic Commercial Development
+Hear from your neighbors →Strategic Commercial Development: Prosper as a Destination, Not Just a Drive-Through